nickthijssen1994/se4-proftaak-taxmodel/Readme.md

 # Git Guidelines

+## Commits

+In general, commit often and keep changes small.
+Don't change to many files and/or lines at the same time.
+This will prevent merge conflicts and other issues.

+Just as with the source code, commit names and descriptions should be in English.

+Give commits detailed names and descriptions that explain what changed, was added or removed.

+Good example: `Fixed login form not showing error message when invalid email-adress is entered.` Bad example: `Login form fix.`
+Very bad example: `lolXD`

+## Branching

 When starting working on a feature, create a feature branch based on the develop branch.
 Name the new feature branch according to what the feature is, for example `feature-login`.
 The branch should be named as in the example, so lowercase and `-` between seperate words.